uclahs-cds/package-moPepGen/docs/file-format.md

 ##fileformat=VCFv4.2
 ```

-Starting from the second line should be moPepGen's metadata.
-Each line should be a key-value pair separated by an equal sign ('=').
-Keys should follow the `snake_case`.
-See the example below.
+moPepGen-specific GVF metadata starts on the second line.
+Each line is a key-value pair separated by an equal sign (`=`).
+Keys follow the `snake_case`.
+See examples below.

 ```
 ##moPepGen_version=0.0.1